-Tiny Booklice: They Feed on Mold and You Need to Get Rid of Them!
+Tiny Booklice: How to Identify and Get Rid of Them

 If you live in the United States, there is some good news about booklice, in that there are only about a few hundred known species here.
 The rest of the world has about another 1,000 species.
 Usually, we share our home with these little flesh-colored creatures who feed on any mold they can find.
 They are tiny, but here's what to look for and where to look for it:

 If you have any debris around your home, the booklice are lining up to thank you for their new home!
 You can also look for them under bark or stones and on the bark of trees.
 The more gregarious species live in silken webs on trunks or branches of trees.
 Barklice is the common name for the winged forms and the wingless forms are called booklice (potato, po-tah-to).
 All of them are capable of running fast!
 And, they love to feed on the starchy materials in the bindings of books, hence the name booklice.

 The Things You Will Need to Find Them

 - Booklice are itsy, bitsy little bugs - about 1/16 " long and they are not actually lice at all, so although they are harmless, they are still bugs.
 If you've got any dried out, or decaying plants, you might find these little critters enjoying a plant buffet, or they may even be lurking around your stored food.
 The head and abdomen appear large, and the midsection is more narrow.
 Huge, compound eyes protrude from the sides of the head.
 They also have thread-like antennae that sweep backward toward the abdomen.
 Not all booklice have wings, but some do (usually the booklice that stay outside), and when they do, there are four of them - two smaller front wings and two larger back wings.
 Most of the ones you will be hunting down should be wingless booklice.